Back

 Cardiovascular and cerebrovascular effects

-Caution (consultation with a physician or pharmacist) is required before starting treatment in patients with a history of hypertension and/or heart failure, as fluid retention, hypertension and edema have been reported in association with NSAID treatment.
+Caution (consultation with a doctor or pharmacist) is required before starting treatment in patients with a history of hypertension and/or heart failure, as fluid retention, hypertension and edema have been reported in association with NSAID treatment.

 vascular disease should be treated with ibuprofen only after careful consideration and high doses (2400 mg/day) should be avoided.